IgrisViOverlord-10/s3-static-website/README.md

 ## 🔐 Security Considerations

-- Public access limited to object-level read only
+- Public access is enabled for content delivery (not suitable for sensitive data)
 - No IAM credentials exposed
 - No compute infrastructure involved
-- Minimal attack surface compared to server-based hosting
+- Reduced operational overhead compared to server-based hosting

 ---